 How To Get To Chualluma

 So how exactly can you visit this massive urban masterpiece?
 Other than taking a taxi directly to Chualluma, there isn’t much of a direct, easy way to get there from downtown La Paz.
 Chualluma is situated in between two cable car stations along the red line.
 However, neither stop makes it really easily accessible.
-Although some might not recommend it, citing it as unsafe to walk around certain parts of La Paz, here’s what I did.
+Although some might not recommend it, citing it as unsafe to walk around certain parts of La Paz, here is what I did.

 Since I needed to book a bus ticket to Sucre, I decided to kill two birds with one stone.
 I took a taxi to the bus terminal, which is only about a 5-minute walk from the start of the red cable car station, Estacion Central.
 From most popular hostels downtown, like Wild Rover, Loki, or Adventure Brew, the Estacion Central is about a 10-15 minute walk.

-From the Estacion Central, buy a ticket for 3 Bolivianos ($.40) and take it all the way up to 16 de Julio, the last station in El Alto.
+From the Estacion Central, buy a ticket for 3 Bolivianos ($.40) and take it all the way up to 16 de Julio, the terminal station in El Alto.
 Another option is to take it to the second stop just past the cemetery and then either hike up a monstrous amount of stairs or ask a taxi driver to take you to where the murals begin.
 Since I was feeling a bit adventurous, I decided to take the cable car to El Alto.
 Most locals will tell you that El Alto is not a safe place for tourists, but you won’t be spending too much time here.

-From station 16 de Julio, exit to your right and walk until you see a small, caged playground.
+From station 16 de Julio, exit to your right and walk a couple of blocks until you see a small, caged playground.
 Turn right and walk down the stairs and onto the blue bridge where you will see an unbelievable view of La Paz.
 Cross the bridge, walk down and across the highway, find the stairs, and begin your descent.
 It will definitely help if you’ve got Google Maps or Maps.Me or any other offline map that you can use in case you get lost.
 Follow the stairs down until you are on the road that leads straight to Chualluma.
 Follow the road and wham, bam, you’re welcome, fam.
 You’ve made it to Chualluma.